DannyBoyNg/UserAgentParser/README.md

+## DannyBoyNg.UserAgentParser is now DEPRECATED in favor of DannyBoyNg.UserAgentService.

 # UserAgentParser

 A library to parse user-agent strings in C#.
 UserAgentParser uses memoization for added performance.
 Caching will not store more than 10.000 different user agent strings to prevent memory leaks.